 A sequence is an object that generates a sequence of numeric values, as specified by the CREATE SEQUENCE statement.

 CREATE SEQUENCE will create a sequence that generates new values when called with NEXT VALUE FOR sequence_name.
 It's an alternative to AUTO INCREMENT when one wants to have more control of how the numbers are generated.
-As the SEQUENCE caches values (up to CACHE) it can in some cases be much faster than AUTO INCREMENT.
+As the SEQUENCE caches values (up to the CACHE value in the CREATE SEQUENCE statement, by default 1000) it can in some cases be much faster than AUTO INCREMENT.
 Another benefit is that one can access the last value generated by all used sequences, which solves one of the limitations with LAST_INSERT_ID().